mvysny/karibu-dsl/README.md

-# Karibu-DSL
+# Karibu-DSL (Vaadin Kotlin Extensions)

 # WORK IN PROGRESS, NOT YET FULLY AVAILABLE

-Kotlin extensions/bindings for the [Vaadin](https://www.vaadin.com) framework:
+Kotlin extensions and DSL for the [Vaadin](https://www.vaadin.com) framework:

 * Allows you to create Vaadin UI designs/component graphs in the DSL fashion
 * Auto-discovery and auto-mapping of Views via a custom Navigator